rummangaian/onto-creation/README.md

 ## Output
 - **Output File**: An RDF/XML file that represents the API ontology.

-## License
-Specify the license under which your project is distributed.

-## Contributing
-If you would like to contribute to this project, please fork the repository and submit a pull request.

 ## Contact
 For any inquiries, please contact [Sai Ravi Chandra](mailto: gangavarapu.s@mobiusdtaas.ai).